 "For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
-For when they shall say, Peace and safety; then sudden destruction cometh upon them, and they shall not escape."
+For when they shall say, Peace and safety; then sudden destruction cometh upon them. and they shall not escape."
 1 Thess.
-5: 2.3.
+5: 2, 3.

-Note.-The so-called Christian nations will not go to Palestine merely to expel the Turks from the land.
-As in the crusades of the twelfth and thirteenth centuries, the idea will be to rescue the Holy Land from the Mohammedans, and make Jerusalem the center of a glorious kingdom, with Christ as king.
+NOTE.-As in the crusades of the twelfth and thirteenth centuries, the idea will be to rescue the Holy Land from the Mohammedans, and make Jerusalem the center of a glorious kingdom, with Christ as king.
 The Papacy itself, it is thought by some, will at this time remove its seat to Jerusalem, and issue a great peace proclamation, directing the nations to beat their swords into plowshares and their spears into pruning-hooks, and calling upon all to come up to the mountain of the Lord, as described in Isa.
-2:2-5 and Micah 4:1-5.
+2: 2-5 and Micah 4:1-5.
 Infatuated by the doctrine of a temporal millennium, many nations will join in the call, and say, "For out of Zion shall go forth the law, and the word of the Lord from Jerusalem."
 Isa.
 2:3.
-But this will be but the signal for the battle of Armageddon and the "sudden destruction" that is to overtake the world and bring to an end the present order of things.
-See Rev. 19: 17-21; Eze.
-38: 14-23; 39: 17-22.
-Toward this consummation passing events all indicate we are rapidly hastening.